nkonko/ChainOfResponsabilityAutofac/README.md

-# Chain O fResponsability Autofac
+# Chain Of Responsability Autofac
 Chain Of Responsability pattern example with Dependency Injection